George Lascelles, 7th Earl of Harewood

 Harewood was the elder son of the 6th Earl of Harewood and Princess Mary, Princess Royal, the only daughter of King George V and Queen Mary.
-At his birth, he was 6th in the line of succession; at his death, he was 46th.
+At his birth, he was sixth in the line of succession; at his death, he was 46th.
 Lord Harewood was the eldest grandchild of King George V and Queen Mary, nephew of both King Edward VIII and King George VI and first cousin of Queen Elizabeth II.
 He succeeded to his father's earldom on 24 May 1947.
+He was the first member of the Royal Family to obtain a divorce (as opposed to an annulment).

 Early life

-George Lascelles was born at his parents' London home of Chesterfield House on 7 February 1923, the first child of Henry, Viscount Lascelles, and Princess Mary, Viscountess Lascelles, and first grandchild of King George V and Queen Mary, who stood as sponsors at his christening.
+George Henry Hubert Lascelles was born at his parents' London home of Chesterfield House on 7 February 1923, the first child of Henry, Viscount Lascelles, and Princess Mary, Viscountess Lascelles, and first grandchild of King George V and Queen Mary, who stood as sponsors at his christening.
 The christening took place on 25 March 1923 at St Mary's Church in the village of Goldsborough, near Knaresborough adjoining the family home Goldsborough Hall.
 After his paternal grandfather's death in 1929, he was styled as Viscount Lascelles as his father succeeded to the earldom.
 He served as a Page of Honour at the coronation of his uncle King George VI in May 1937.

 He was raised at Harewood House in Yorkshire.
 He was educated at Ludgrove School, Eton College and King's College, Cambridge.
 His time at university was interrupted by the Second World War.

 Military service

 Lascelles joined the British Army where he was commissioned as a second lieutenant into the Grenadier Guards (his father's regiment) in 1942, attaining the rank of captain.
 He fought with the 3rd Battalion of the regiment, part of the 1st Guards Brigade of the 78th Infantry Division (the brigade was later transferred to the 6th Armoured Division), serving in North Africa and Italy, but was wounded and captured at Monte Corno on 18 June 1944, the anniversary of both his father's injury in the First World War and the Battle of Waterloo, in which his great-great-grandfather was injured.

 He was held as a prisoner of war in Oflag IV-C (Colditz) until May 1945.
 As the nephew of King George VI, Lascelles was one of the Prominente at Colditz, considered a potential bargaining chip by the Nazis.

-In March 1945, Hitler signed his death warrant; the SS general in command of prisoner-of-war camps, Gottlob Berger, realizing the war was lost, refused to carry out the sentence and released the Viscount to the Swiss.
+In March 1945, Adolf Hitler signed his death warrant; the SS general in command of prisoner-of-war camps, Gottlob Berger, realizing the war was lost, refused to carry out the sentence and released Lascelles to the Swiss.

 In 1945–46, he served as aide-de-camp to his great uncle, Lord Athlone, who was then Governor General of Canada.
 Lord Harewood served as a Counsellor of State in 1947, 1953–54, and 1956.